Bailamos/CMake-VSCode-SDL-Example/Readme.md

 ### Notes

 * Having separate `CmakeLists.txt` for Github Workflows is probably not the best solution.
-Although configuring SDL on Windows Workflow Machine seems like tedious task thats why i went with running build on Ubuntu machine with dedicated CmakeLists.txt (stored in `.github/workflows/utils`).
+Although configuring SDL on Windows Workflow Machine seems like tedious task thats why i went with running build on Ubuntu machine with dedicated CmakeLists.txt (stored in `.github/workflows/utils`) and installing required libraries with apt-get.
 It probably would be possible to make parameterized cmakelists that would handle all cases.